 “The city is where people come to work, raise families, walk in the evening.
 It is not a traffic corridor” John Norquist

 We know what it takes to build healthy and safe cities; there’s an abundance of wisdom and experience out there.
 The reason we tolerate the child deaths, air pollution and huge financial burden caused by motorised traffic isn’t a lack of knowledge – it’s a shameful lack of political will.

 A rational approach to road danger reduction isn’t just about stopping the death of children, it’s about helping them to thrive.
 Odense is the third-largest city in Denmark and yet 81% of children ride to school, generally without their parents.
 Here in Britain, it’s less than 2%.

 Support our film and together we can help make a change.

 The subject of road danger reduction is broad, but we will focus specifically on the experience of children – particularly as this was what made the Dutch documentary in the early 1970s so effective.

 Most importantly, we want our film to show that a systematic approach to road danger reduction is to the benefit of all – whatever their age and however they travel.

 In the same way that public opinion has forced politicians to get tough on plastic pollution, our film will demand that we stop killing our children on the roads.

 Ethical insurance cover

-The ETA is judged to be Britain’s most ethical insurance company by The Good Shopping Guide…and it’s not just cycle insurance that we offer.
+The ETA is judged to be an ethical company by The Good Shopping Guide…and it’s not just cycle insurance that we offer.
 We provide home insurance, cycle insurance, travel insurance and breakdown cover – all while putting concern for the environment at the heart of all we do.